 A further offshoot of the aim to broaden the Festival's audiences are projects to transmit some performances live by satellite to international venues, as well as to stage others in venues outside the centre of Aix.

 And if you are in Aix in June, don't worry about missing out: since 2013 the city has held a curtain-raising event, Aix en Juin, which offers a programme of some two dozen concerts and masterclasses.
 Aimed at locals but open to everyone, many of these are either free, or free if you buy Le PASS.

 Aix en Juin reaches its climax with Parade[s], a very popular open-air promenade concert - also free - on the Cours Mirabeau, just before the start of the Festival d'Aix proper.

-And, just to prove it's not over till it's over, Aix manages to pack in one last little music festival before the end of the summer: Musique dans la rue (Music in the Street), a series of around a hundred free concerts all across town in the early evening at the end of August.
+And, just to prove it's not over till it's over, Aix manages to pack in one last little music festival before the end of the summer: Musique dans la rue (Music in the Street), a series of over a hundred free concerts all across town in the early evening for nine days at the end of August.

 There's music in the courtyard of the Town Hall, on the place Jeanne d'Arc at the bottom of the Cours Mirabeau, on dozens of café terraces and more locations in the centre of Aix and in outlying villages.
 All kinds of sounds are represented from baroque and classical to jazz and Latin vibes.

-In 2014 Musique dans la rue takes place from 23 to 31 August, and the programme will be announced shortly.
-Watch this space for details.
+In 2014 Musique dans la rue takes place from 23 to 31 August.
+Click here for the full programme.

 Under the artistic directorship of the violinist Renaud Capuçon, this new festival, first launched in 2013, has very quickly gone from strength to strength, attracting artists of great calbre.